guguji666666/Qualys-VA-Remediation/README.md

 # Qualys-VA-Remediation

-## This artile shows remediation steps for some VA results detected
+## This article shows remediation steps for some VA results detected